Wrongful Death Lawyers in Gaffney, SC

 Only certain people can pursue a wrongful death claim, and only under circumstances permitted by South Carolina state law.
 Furthermore, the executor or administrator of the deceased family member’s estate must file the claim on your behalf.
 If you lost a parent, child, or spouse, then you may be able to pursue compensation against the responsible party.
 Additionally, heirs of the deceased person may also have options to pursue a claim.
 Our attorneys can help you determine if your situation permits you to seek compensation for your damages.

-South Carolina Wrongful Death Compensation
+What Damages Does South Carolina Wrongful Death Compensation Cover?

 The process for recovering compensation could vary depending on whether your case settles or goes to trial.
 Many wrongful death claims settle before going to trial.
 Most defendants, especially businesses, want to avoid excessive costs and bad publicity.
 If you obtain compensation from a wrongful death claim, then it may help pay for: